EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 This tutorial will look at taking a multi-level approach to emulating the toy simulator found in the tutorial,
 [Training A Gaussian Process Emulator](./training_gp_tutorial.md).
-This is is defined to be the mathematical function
+This is defined to be the mathematical function
 $$
 f(x_1, x_2) = x_2 + x_1^2 + x_2^2 - \sqrt{2} + \mathrm{sin}(2\pi x_1) \
 + \mathrm{sin}(4\pi x_1 x_2)